Amos47/2400/Chapter 3.md

 ### Vertical
 A vertical prototype is an in-depth elaboration of a single process, subsystem or function.
 Such prototypes are useful in discovering detailed requirements, such as the “risky bits” of a system and to demonstrate that they can be accomplished.
 The benefits of vertical prototyping include determining details of data modelling (database design)and in getting a handle on processing volume requirements (how many transactions, or basic units of work) a system is required to be capable of doing, Further distinctions are made between Throwaway and Evolutionary prototypes.
 The former is just as its name imp[lies, and is not as often used in software prototyping as the latter, which retains its basic structure and functionality throughout the process to become the final system.
-### Benefits
+### Prototyping Benefits
 Prototyping has several benefits:
-1. Valuable user feedback is elicited early and often
+1. Valuable _user feedback_ is elicited early and often
-2. Requirements can be more easily verified
+2. _Requirements can be more easily verified_, tweaked, added or dropped
-3. Metrics around cost and time are iteratively brought into focus
+3. Metrics around _cost and time are brought into focus_ iteratively
-4. Users are much more likely to buy into the system and support its use when in production as they had a stake and a voice in its development
+4. Users are _much more likely to buy into the system_ and support its use when it goes into production as they had a stake and a voice in its development – they feel ownership of the system because they helped craft it and accepted it at each stage
-5. Training requirements for users are significantly reduced as users have been exposed to the system often and have trained themselves on its use
+5. _Training requirements for users are significantly reduced_ they have been exposed to the system often and have trained themselves on its use and indeed directed the development in part
-6. Prototyping is especially useful when systems involve extensive interaction between computer and user (have extensive Human-Computer Interaction or HCI)
+6. Prototyping is especially useful when systems involve _extensive interaction between computer and user_ (have extensive Human-Computer Interaction or HCI)

 Prototyping also has some drawbacks.
 These include, but are not limited to:
 1. _Insufficient analysis_: The focus on a limited prototype can distract developers from properly analyzing the complete project.
 2. _User confusion of prototype and finished system_: Users can begin to think that a prototype, intended to be thrown away, is actually a final system that merely needs to be finished or polished.
 3. _Developer attachment to prototype_: Developers can also become attached to prototypes they have spent a great deal of effort producing; this can lead to problems like attempting to convert a limited prototype into a final system when it does not have an appropriate underlying architecture.
 4. _User attachment to the features of a prototype:_ Users might become accustomed or attracted to features that were included in a prototype for consideration and then removed from the specification for a final system.
 This can lead to misunderstanding and conflict.
 5. _Excessive development time of the prototype_: A key property to prototyping is the fact that it is supposed to be done quickly.
 If the developers lose sight of this fact, they very well may try to develop a prototype that is too complex.
 6. _Expense of implementing prototyping_: the startup costs for building a development team focused on prototyping may be high.
 Many companies tend to just jump into the prototyping without bothering to retrain their workers as much as they should.
 7. Prototyping can lead to both _scope creep_ and _feature creep_.
 [Interested?]( http://en.wikipedia.org/wiki/Software_prototyping#Disadvantages_of_prototyping)

 ## Feature Creep and Scope Creep
 Any time clients/users ask developers to increase the amount of work a system will do, or to include features that were not specified in the original system requirements, _ creep_ is at work.
 Project managers and developers must be continuously on the lookout for such creeps, as they are everywhere.
 Each tiny little addition, without a commensurate increase of time allotted, resources allocated or quality expected, leads the project one tiny step closer to failure.

-In the broadest sense, an example of scope creep might be is users were asked the developers of Microsoft Excel (a spreadsheet) to also provide the capability to produce manuscripts (a word processing function).
+In the broadest sense, an example of scope creep might be if users were to ask the developers of Microsoft Excel (a spreadsheet) to also provide the capability to produce manuscripts (a word processing function).
 The scope of work is therefore much broader than what a spreadsheet is normally expected to do.
 Feature creep, on the other hand, could be illustrated by users asking Microsoft to include a feature in Excel whereby every time a user entered a valid email address in a cell, that email address is added to the user’s contact list.
 Nice feature.
 Not in the original specs.
+Nothing to do with a spreadsheet’s core functionality.

 Table RM provides a comparison between SDLC and prototyping on some important dimensions.

 Table RM.
-An evaluation of the SDLC and Prototyping methods under certain conditions
+An evaluation of the SDLC and Prototyping

 | Condition | SDLC is| Prototyping is|
 | :- | :-: | :-: |